 In the World of the High Tech Redneck, the Graybeard is the old guy who earned his gray by making all the mistakes, and tries to keep the young 'uns from repeating them.
 Silicon Graybeard is my term for an old hardware engineer; a circuit designer.
-The focus of this blog is on doing things, from radio to home machine shops and making all kinds of things, along with comments from a retired radio engineer running from tech or science news to economics; from firearms to the world at large.
+The focus of this blog is on doing things, from radio to home machine shops and making all kinds of things, along with comments from a retired radio engineer running from tech, science or space news to economics; from firearms to world events.

 Saturday, January 8, 2011

 The Conflict of Visions Extends To Your Wallet

 I hammer on Ben Bernanke and the Fed as much as anyone, I think.
 Well, maybe not as much as JDA ((if the new career doesn't work out) “I'll be foaming your latte by day and still up Bernanke's ass by night.”).
 In my view, the Fed is running the country's economy into the ground, and the fact that they are doing it deliberately gives me a lot of problems.
 There are really two alternatives.
 They honestly believe that the things they are doing are right, and they will fix things.
 Or they are deliberately lying, trying to rape the economy, screw the people, steal the money, and don't care how much destruction they wreak.
 And it gets worse.
 It's not just Zimbabwe Ben and the Fed; the central bankers in every country around the world are doing the same basic things.

 My inner voices don't like this.
 I can envision a few really evil people (because only truly evil people do things they know are wrong for long periods of time) in the central banks, but imagining that every banker in the world is evil is a stretch for me.
 That implies that the central bankers are well-meaning idiots.
 To put it more kindly, they are following a flawed theory that is leading them to flawed conclusions.
 Also, never forget that they can be both insane and stupid, like a Bill Ayres.